 Broken Heart Plant

-Broken Heart Plant, Swiss Cheese Vine, Monkey Mask, Monstera Adansonii has many cute names for a cute plant due to the resemblance of the leaves to that of a cheeky monkey.
+Broken Heart Plant, Swiss Cheese Vine, Monkey Mask, Five Holes Plant, Monstera Adansonii has many cute names for a cute plant due to the resemblance of the leaves to that of a cheeky monkey.

 A close relative of the Swiss Cheese Plant, Monstera Deliciosa, it is often also referred to as Philodendron or Monstera Obliqua, however a true Obliqua is more hole than leaf and nowhere near as attractive as this little chap.
 The leaves of this plant don’t split as they grow older, but they form holes alongside the veins.